FannyC13/Projet_DE/README.md

 ### Context
 This project was made for the course Data Engineering, taught by Adrien Broussolle for Efrei's Big Data and Machine Learning M1 class.
 The aim of the project is to develop a service based on an IOT and an information system.
-The IOT devices must emit data in short lapses of time to emulate a the data flow of a successful startup.
+The IOT devices must emit data in short lapses of time to emulate the data flow of a successful startup.
 The information system linked has to provide an alert service in addition to a long term analytics service.

 ### Storytelling